MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Where custom policy definitions are required, ensure definitions are deployed at suitable management group scope to allow for reuse across encompassed environment subscriptions to this allow for policy reuse across production and lower environments.
   - When aligning the application roadmap with Azure roadmaps, use available Microsoft resources to explore if critical custom definitions could be incorporated as built-in definitions.

+> [!NOTE]
-> When deployed within an Enterprise Scale context, consider deploying custom Azure Policy Definitions within the intermediate company root management group scope to enable reuse across all applications within the broader Azure estate.
+> When deploying within an Azure landing zone, consider deploying custom Azure Policy Definitions within the intermediate company root management group scope to enable reuse across all applications within the broader Azure estate.
-> When deployed in an Enterprise Scale environment, certain centralized security policies will be applied by default within higher management group scopes to enforce security compliance across the entire Azure estate.
-For example, Azure policies should be applied to automatically deploy software configurations through VM extensions and enforce a compliant baseline VM configuration as part of the Enterprise-Scale foundation.
+> In a landing zone environment, certain centralized security policies will be applied by default within higher management group scopes to enforce security compliance across the entire Azure estate.
+For example, Azure policies should be applied to automatically deploy software configurations through VM extensions and enforce a compliant baseline VM configuration.

 - Use Azure Policy to enforce a consistent tagging schema across the application.
   - Identify required Azure tags and use the append policy mode to enforce usage.